Physicist Helps Lead Drone Mission to Titan

-Unlike its insect doppelganger, Dragonfly will not be buzzing about continuously.
+Unlike its insect doppelganger, Dragonfly won’t buzz about continuously.
 The quadcopter will thoroughly sample each landing site before zipping off to a new location.
 Moves will likely occur once per Titan day — about every two weeks on Earth.

 “We have lots of interesting targets to go next within hopping distance,” MacKenzie said.
 “We have a plan for what we want to do, but we’re adaptable, which is pretty exciting.
 We’d be able to explore.”

-If NASA fully funds Dragonfly, the primary mission would last for over two years.
+Dragonfly’s primary mission will last for over two years.
 However, the nuclear-powered quadcopter could conceivably continue working for much longer.
-Dragonfly would launch in April 2025 and arrive in December 2034.
+Dragonfly will launch in April 2025 and arrive in December 2034.